 iFixit’s latest teardown takes a look inside Nintendo Switch

-With the Nintendo Switch now out in stores, iFixit has torn one apart to see what’s inside.
+With the Nintendo Switch now out in stores, iFixit has to see what’s inside.
 One thing’s for sure: it’s quite a bit more complicated than the NES Classic Edition.

 There are some pitfalls, however.
 Users need a special screwdriver to get into the main device, and the display is glued on, which requires some additional heat and prying.
 Ultimately, the site rates the Switch an eight out of ten when it comes to repairability.